Rolling Dunes Improvement Projects

 Design/Engineering

-The Improvements Project would expand the existing outdoor tennis and pickleball courts and upgrade accessibility features such as the parking area, curb ramp, and access route, at the neighborhood park.
+The Rolling Dunes Improvements Project is going to be expand the existing outdoor tennis and pickleball courts and upgrade accessibility features such as the parking area, curb ramp, and access route, at the neighborhood park.
 The court expansion will increase the current facility from 14,400 square feet to 18,600 square feet.
 Adding 2 new pickleball courts.